 This Makita Plunge Cut Corded Circular Saw with Guide Rail can really help you produce accurate cuts with minimal tear-out.
 The Makita track saw comes with a 12-Amp motor that can deliver a large cutting capacity.

-Most of the components are made of magnesium with weight only 9.7 pounds.
+Most of the components are made of magnesium with a weight of only 9.7 pounds.
 It can deliver a constant speed using the electronic speed control for a mirror finish, splinter-free, and smooth handling.

 The Makita track saw can provide accurate cutting whether cutting bevel or straight and can keep the accuracy without losing any power.